TheClams/yarig/doc/syntax.md

  - `lock [<lock_signal>]` : Signal to prevent a register to be written. _lock_signal_ follow the same rule as _set_signal_ just above.
  - `pulse [comb]` : The field stays high only one cycle after being set.
 If pulse is followed by `comb`, then the pulse is generated on the write signal without extra flop in the block.
  - `toggle` : When a 1 is written by software on this field, the field inverts its value.
- - `swset`  : Software can only set bits of the field to 1.
  - `signed` : Indicates that the value stored is a signed value.
  - `we [<weSignal>]` : The copy from hardware to the RIF field value is done only when a write enable signal is high.
 Valid only for field with write access from hardware.
  - `wel [<welSignal>]` : Same as 'we' but write enable signal is active low.